Rokutann/nalist.el/README.md

 Find a pair with KEY in NALIST with TESTFN, and set its value VALUE.

-It destructively changes the value of KEY with VALUE if their is already a pair with KEY, otherwise creates a new pair with KEY and VALUE.
+It destructively changes the value of KEY into VALUE if their a pair with KEY already exists in NALIST, otherwise creates a new pair with KEY and VALUE.

 (fn KEY VALUE NALIST &key (TESTFN 'eq))